michaelanbrown/daily-tracker/README.md

 # Welcome to Daily Tracker where you can keep track of the foods you like to eat and the macronutrients you have consumed in a day!

-This app will calculate certain macronutrients!
+This app will calculate certain macronutrients on the given day, and allows you to view previous days!

 ## The following information is calculated:
 1. Calories